 What is Coriander Powder?

-It can be made with or without roasting the coriander seeds.
+It can be made with or without toasting the coriander seeds.
 Both add a different texture and flavor to the dish.
-While coriander seeds are mostly used for making spice blends, pickling spices and spice pastes, ground coriander is added to curries, soups, stir fries and more.
+While coriander seeds are mostly used for making spice blends, pickling spices, and spice pastes, ground coriander is added to curries, soups, stir-fries, and more.

 Coriander vs. Cilantro